Ultimately, our service model sets us apart.

 - Availability of reports to parents and school principals via the Internet;

-- Frequent visits by expert and professional representative (Franchisees);
+- Frequent visits by expert and professional representatives (Franchisees);

 - Integration with language teachers for improved efficiency.

-Reading Rocket offers various ways to improve the development of language abilities and is therefore not only a general reading program.
+Reading Rocket offers various ways to improve the development of language abilities and is therefore a very comprehensive reading program.